 SEE FOR YOURSELF!Try NOW!

-One of my latest recipe experiments (now I can officially call it a “success”), is my gluten free maple oat scone recipe.
+Gluten free oat scones are one of my latest recipe experiments (which now I can officially call a “success”).
 Readers who have been on my list for a year or more may recognize the core of this recipe, but I now offer a delicious egg-free option in case readers need to substitute for eggs (or if you are ever out of eggs!).

 It is super easy to make your own oat flour for this recipe by using certified gluten-free oats – simply grind oats in your blender or food processor until a fine powder is formed – voilà!
 Oat flour!
 Make sure the oats you use are CERTIFIED gluten free.
 And of course, I heartily recommend my gfJules Certified Gluten Free Quick Oats.
 They are very soft and just perfect for baking delicious recipes like scones!